cjessett/phase-4/week-8/tuesday.md

 * [Translator Widget in React](../../../../number-base-converter-react-challenge)
 * [Lil' Twitter](../../../../lil-twitter-react-challenge)

+**Note**

+Lil Twitter is an extremely difficult challenge.
+It brings together React, Rails, CRUD, ActiveRecord &mdash; everything!
+You might expect as much from a challenge that's coming at the end of your DBC experience.

+Remember to follow the mockup, static, Component process.
+Proceed by making small changes and verifying things work.
+Don't think that you can "see it all" in the code.
+Very small errors in a big pile feel impossible while small errors found singly feel like minor bumps in the road.

+You should not expect to finish LilTwitter in one afternoon.
+Its work will extend over into tomorrow.
+In Day 4 we'll do a live-code of the "Timeline" in lil Twitter.
+Give it your best effort and we'll share what we've learned tomorrow.

 **Feedback**

 Please complete this feedback before end of day so that we may tune our